 The Village Board of Trustees is a seven-member Board elected on an at-large, non-partisan basis.
 The Board consists of the Mayor and six Trustees.
 All members are elected for two-year, staggered terms.

 The Village Board provides leadership and policy direction for the community with a focus on the long-term financial stability of the Village, identification of community priorities and development of an economic development program.
 The Board is responsible for hiring the Village Manager and appointing the Village Clerk and Village Treasurer as well as members of the Ethics Board.

-This excludes July, August, and November this year in which the Village Board only meets on the 3rd Tuesday of the month due to July 4th holiday, National Night Out, and New Year’s holiday.
+This excludes July, August, and January this year in which the Village Board only meets on the 3rd Tuesday of the month due to July 4th holiday, National Night Out, and New Year’s holiday.
 In November the Board will only meet on the 2nd Tuesday of the month and will meet on the 2nd Floor in the Community Room as General Election Day is the 1st Tuesday and the 3rd Tuesday is just before Thanksgiving.
 And finally, March they will meet the 1st and 4th Tuesdays due to Local Election Day falling on the 3rd Tuesday.